-Solar power can help you dramatically reduce the running costs of your property, especially in sunny Australia.
-To find out how much money you can save with solar power, there are a number of factors that need to be considered:
+solar energy can help you dramatically reduce the running costs of your property, especially in sunny Australia.
+To find out how much money you can save with solar energy, there are a number of factors that need to be considered:

 - Your average energy consumption